Strangers on a Train (novel): Plot summary

-Architect Guy Haines wants to divorce his unfaithful wife, Miriam, in order to marry the woman he loves, Anne Faulkner.
-While on a train to see his wife, he meets Charles Anthony Bruno, a psychopathic playboy who proposes an idea to "exchange murders": Bruno will kill Miriam if Guy kills Bruno's father; neither of them will have a motive, and the police will have no reason to suspect either of them.
+Architect Guy Haines wants to divorce his unfaithful wife, Miriam, to marry the woman he loves, Anne Faulkner.
+While on a train to see his wife, he meets Charles Anthony Bruno, a psychopathic playboy who proposes an idea to "exchange murders": Bruno will kill Miriam if Guy kills Bruno's father.
+Neither of them will have a motive, and the police will have no reason to suspect either of them.
 Guy does not take Bruno seriously, but Bruno kills Guy's wife while Guy is away in Mexico.

 Bruno informs Guy of his crime, but Guy hesitates to turn him in to the police.
 He realizes that Bruno could claim Guy's complicity in the planned exchange murders; however, the longer he remains silent, the more he implicates himself.
 This implicit guilt becomes stronger as in the coming months Bruno makes appearances demanding that Guy honor his part of the bargain.
 After Bruno starts writing anonymous letters to Guy's friends and colleagues, the pressure becomes too great, and Guy murders Bruno's father.

 Subsequently, Guy is consumed by guilt, whereas Bruno seeks Guy's company as if nothing had happened.
 He makes an uninvited appearance at Guy's wedding, causing a scene.
 At the same time, a private detective who had worked for Bruno's father and who suspects Bruno of having arranged the murder of his father, establishes the connection between Bruno and Guy that began with the train ride, and suspects Bruno of Miriam's murder.
 Guy also becomes implicated due to his contradictions about the acquaintance with Bruno.

 When Bruno falls overboard during a sailing cruise, Guy identifies so strongly with Bruno that he tries to rescue him under threat to his own life.
 Nevertheless, Bruno drowns, and the murder investigation is closed.
 Guy, however, is plagued by guilt, and confesses the double murder to Miriam's former lover.
 This man, however, does not condemn Guy, and instead dismisses Miriam, as well as women in general, while enjoying Guy's liquor.
 The detective who had been investigating the murders overhears Guy's confession, however, and confronts him.
 Guy turns himself over to the detective immediately.